5 common management mistakes; Do you have others to add to the list?

 Baby Boomers, Gen X, Gen Y, Social media, home offices, flexible working hours, corporate downsizing, restructures, regulatory scrutiny, litigation… the list of changes in the modern workplace goes on and on.
 No matter whether you’re running your own SME, or working as part of a large corporation, you will have been impacted by many of these in recent times.

 It means that people managers need to be more readily adaptable than ever before.
-Management “self help” and coaching is big business – one that we unashamedly and passionately enjoy.
-It is fair to say however, that a lot of this focuses on what to do to improve your people management outputs.
-We thought we might look at some of the “not to dos” as no matter how many changes happen in the broader work environment – some things remain the same:
+Management “self-help” and coaching is big business – one that we unashamedly and passionately enjoy.
+It is fair to say, however, that a lot of this focuses on what to do to improve your people management outputs.
+We thought we would look at the ‘don’ts’ as no matter how many changes happen in the broader work environment – some things remain the same:

 Mistake 1: Managing by title only

 Ever worked for someone who you can honestly say – I have no idea what they do every day?
 Often, the answer is very little!
 Or at least very little that actually supports their team.
 Ensure you spend time allowing your team to understand your role and what means to them and how it fits in the bigger picture.
 Your team NEED a manager to support, coach and lead them.
 Management is a HANDS on job (not literally!), not a title.
 We are amazed at the number of new and experienced managers that have never actually seen their team members perform the task they are paid for.

 Each person is different.
 Each person reacts and responds to different drivers and motivations.
 You MUST spend time getting to know your team, in the workplace, in the field, or even if appropriate in business based social settings.
 KPIs, metrics and minimum working standards drive key deliverables – but you should be driving how well they are delivered based on the person you are working with.